Vaa Vaathiyaar: Music

-The music and background score is composed by Santhosh Narayanan, in his third collaboration with Kumarasamy after Soodhu Kavvum (2013) and Kadhalum Kadandhu Pogum (2016); third with Karthi after Madras (2014) and Kaashmora (2016).
+The music and background score is composed by Santhosh Narayanan, in his third collaboration with Nalan after Soodhu Kavvum (2013) and Kadhalum Kadandhu Pogum (2016); third with Karthi after Madras (2014) and Kaashmora (2016).
 The audio rights were acquired by Think Music India.
 The first single "Uyir Pathikaama" was released on 14 February 2025.
+The second single titled "Aalapikkey Ummak" was released on 27 November 2025.
+The third single titled "Mu Dha La Li" was released on 2 December 2025.